 “Our study introduces the concept of social media-related nightmares, which are defined as nightmares that involve social media-related themes, such as cyberbullying, online hate or excessive social media use,” says Mr. Shabahang.

-“While social media-related nightmares are relatively rare, those who use social media more during their daily lives are more likely to have social media-related nightmares that are associated with negative outcomes, such as anxiety, depression, and sleep quality.
+“While social media-related nightmares are relatively rare, those who use social media more during their daily lives are more likely to have social media-related nightmares that are associated with negative mental health outcomes, such as anxiety, depression, and sleep quality.

 He warns that as the technological landscape continues to evolve, further research needs to explore the effects of social media on users’ dreaming experiences.